Title IX Sexual Harassment

 - Previous relationships or prior consent cannot imply consent to future sexual acts.

-- The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+Violence committed by a person: (a) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (b) where the existence of such a relationship shall be determined based on a consideration of the following factors: (1) the length of the relationship; (2) the type of relationship; and (3) the frequency of interaction between the persons involved in the relationship.

 Includes, but is not limited to, being asleep, drugged, intoxicated, or unconscious.

 An individual who has been reported to be the perpetrator of conduct that could constitute Title IX Sexual Harassment.

 Any adverse action taken against a person for making a good faith report of conduct prohibited under this policy or participating in any proceeding under this policy.
 Retaliation includes threatening, intimidating, harassing, coercing or any other conduct that would discourage a reasonable person from engaging in activity protected under this policy.
 The definition of retaliation does not preclude an individual from engaging in good faith actions, lawfully pursued, in response to a report of conduct prohibited under this policy.

 Misconduct that meets the definition of Rape, Fondling, Incest, or Statutory Rape, as defined below: